Emergency Dentist Edinburgh

 Wisdom teeth can become infected when the eruption of the wisdom tooth is blocked by the tooth in front of it or when food and plaque trap between the wisdom tooth and its overlying gum.
 Contact your own regular dentist as they may have emergency slots and /or advice available.
 You can also call your Local Emergency Dentist.
 While you are waiting for an appointment to see an emergency dentist, pain medication and warm salt water rinses are recommended.
-If you are experiencing difficulty getting an appointment, you can always call us on 0131 629 1158 or Email us to book an emergency consultation with one of our experienced Edinburgh dentists.
+If you are experiencing difficulty getting an appointment, you can always call Emergency Dentist Edinburgh on 0131 629 1158 and book an emergency consultation with one of our experienced Edinburgh Dentists.

 How to deal with Bleeding after a tooth extraction?

 This is a serious dental emergency, especially if it is uncontrollable and after a dental extraction.
-Call immediately to your Edinburgh dentist to arrange an appointment.
+Call immediately to your dentist to arrange an appointment.
 You may require suture or special gauze placement to help control the bleeding.
 If your dentist is closed, follow their out of hours dental emergency advice.
-You may also find alternative Emergency Dental Care service by searching on the internet and checking other directories for Emergency Dentist near me.
+You may also find alternative Emergency Dental Services by searching on internet and checking other directories for Emergency Dentist near me.

 What Should I do if my denture breaks?

 Dentures that are cracked or broken count as a dental emergency and should be replaced as soon as possible.
-Your first port of call should be to call your regular dentist.
-They may be able to provide you with their own out-of-hours emergency arrangements.
+You first port of call should be to call your regular dentist.
+They may be able to provide you with their own out of hours emergency arrangements.
 If this is not possible, you are welcome to call our private emergency dental service to see if we can help you.
 Our friendly and experienced team at Emergency Dentist Edinburgh is always happy to help with any denture problems, whether they need to be repaired or replaced.
-Call us on 0131 629 1158 Email us to schedule your appointment.
+Call us on 0131 629 1158 or Email us to schedule your appointment.

 What can I do if my dental crown falls off?

 Keep your dental crown safe and bring it with you to our Clinic.
 Often, we can attach the crown back into place.
 Sometimes, if the crown is damaged or not fitting correctly, it will need to be replaced.
-We offer same-day dental care in Edinburgh.
+We offer same-day dental care at Emergency Dentist Edinburgh.
 Call us on 0131 629 1158 or Email us to book an appointment.

-If you chip a tooth, several things can happen.
-A chipped tooth can, cause injury to the tongue, become worse and lead to further breaking and damage a tooth with fillings.
-To avoid the risk of causing additional damage to your teeth, call your dentist or your local emergency dentist to schedule an appointment.
+If your tooth is chipped, several things can happen.
+A chipped tooth can cause injury to the tongue, become worse and lead to further breaking and damage a tooth with fillings.
+To avoid the risk of causing additional damage to your teeth, call your dentist or search Emergency dentist near me or Emergency Dentist Edinburgh to schedule an urgent dental appointment.

 Does an emergency dentist cost more?

 Not normally.
 The cost of your emergency dental care depends on the treatment you need.
-At Frederick Street Dental Care, we’ll always provide you the highest level of Urgent Dental Care and offer you the best possible advice and dental treatment options including cost.
+At Frederick Street Dental Care, we’ll always provide you the highest level of Urgent Dental Care and offer you the best possible advice and dental treatment at very competitive and affordable price.
 If you have dental insurance, we’ll provide you with everything you need to make a claim.
 In order to minimise your cost and treatment, you are well within your rights to ask for the options available and the cost involved.

 I have a broken permanent retainer- now what?

-Permanent retainers work great to keep your teeth aligned after braces or Invisalign treatment.
+Permanent retainers work great to keep your teeth aligned after fixed braces or Invisalign treatment.
 While convenient and effective, a broken permanent retainer is something that can happen from time to time.
 If your retainer breaks, most of the time it is not something extremely urgent, however you should reach out your dentist or orthodontist to have it repaired in timely manner.
 If you wait too long, you may risk some unwanted dental movement.
 If the wire of permanent retainer starts poking your tongue or bothering you, contact your dentist or orthodontist immediately for an emergency dental treatment.
-Frederick Street Dental Care provides urgent dental care 7 days a week.
+Emergency Dentist Edinburgh provides urgent dental care 7 days a week.
 Call us on 0131 629 1158 or Email us to schedule an appointment.

 Can a tooth still hurt after root canal treatment?